-There are many counselling service professionals (professional counsellors, therapists) that need speech privacy in their offices (examination rooms):
+There are many counseling service professionals (professional counselors, therapists) that need speech privacy in their offices (examination rooms):

-Many of the professional counselors and therapists operate from home offices, or from small clinics.
-They need a high level of privacy in the rooms where they talk to clients.
+Many professional counselors and therapists operate from home offices or small clinics.
+As a result, they need a high level of privacy in the rooms where they talk to clients.

 Quantitative Sound Insulation Objectives for Speech Privacy

 Levels of speech privacy in closed rooms are specified in ASTM standard E2638-10.
-This standard defines Speech Privacy Class (SPC) as a single-number metrics for quantifying degrees of speech privacy as follows:
+This standard defines Speech Privacy Class (SPC) as a single-number metric for quantifying degrees of speech privacy as follows:

 Minimal speech privacy